Umesh1610/flight_track/README.md

 ✅ Updating existing records if a match is found
 ✅ Appending new records when no existing match is detected

-This structured approach enhances data reliability, ensures consistency, and optimizes storage and processing efficiency across the pipeline. 🚀
+This structured approach enhances data reliability, ensures consistency, and optimizes storage and processing efficiency across the pipeline. 🚀s

 ![image](https://github.com/user-attachments/assets/f39b3e6e-5b7f-48e0-bc79-8e250a812056)